std4lqi/docs-site/docs/extend/extend-apiml/api-mediation-onboard-your-service.md

   4. Check that you can access your API service endpoints through the Gateway.

-  5. Check that you can access your API service endpoints directly outside of the Gateway.
+  5. (Optional) Check that you can access your API service endpoints directly outside of the Gateway.

 ### External Resources